 BARE ROOT TREES are sold with no soil around the root.
-These trees are dug and stored when they are dormant thus needing no soil around them to keep the roots alive.They should be planted while still dormant.
+These trees are dug and stored in a cool place when they are dormant so they need no soil around them to keep the roots alive.They should be planted while still dormant.

 They may arrive with a bit of peat and plastic wrap around the root, but no soil.

 POTTED TREES come in containers or pots.
 These trees are usually smaller (easier to transport by the home gardener) and may be dug by the nursery days or weeks (tragically, sometimes months) before going to the garden shops to sell.

 If you live in a climate that has cold winters, plant deciduous trees when dormant, either in the early spring as soon as the ground thaws, or in the fall; but well before frost.

 However, too late in the fall brings some other issues.

 Early cold winters bring snow, creating dry, desert-like conditions, and because the trees and the ground stay frozen, neither will benefit from snow until it melts.

 So unless you can water your newly planted trees a lot before the ground freezes, wait until spring when the soil warms up and you can stay on top of the watering.

 Hot summers are not good times to plant as the tree is already under stress and the heat only adds to that.